 \subsection{Step 2: Assessing LLM QA performance}

-\paragraph{Data} We experiment with four widely used QA datasets: Natural Questions (NQ) \citep{Kwiatkowski2019}, HotpotQA \citep{yang-etal-2018-hotpotqa}, TriviaQA \citep{joshi-etal-2017-triviaqa}, FRAMES \citep{krishna-etal-2025-fact}.
+\paragraph{Data} We experiment with four widely used QA datasets without underspecification-related annotations: Natural Questions (NQ) \citep{Kwiatkowski2019}, HotpotQA \citep{yang-etal-2018-hotpotqa}, TriviaQA \citep{joshi-etal-2017-triviaqa}, FRAMES \citep{krishna-etal-2025-fact}.
+In this experiment, we consider only the questions themselves, without providing any context passage to the model (e.g., the context paragraphs in HotpotQA).
 For FRAMES, we include all 824 $\langle$question, annotated answer$\rangle$ pairs.
 From each of the remaining datasets, we uniformly sample 1,000 instances, yielding a total of 3,824 data points.
 We refer to this aggregated collection as \textbf{QA-ensemble}.

 \paragraph{Models} We experiment with two proprietary LLMs, \texttt{GPT-4o} (\texttt{gpt-4o-2024-11-20}) \citep{openai2024gpt4o} and \texttt{Gemini-2.5-Flash} \citep{comanici2025gemini25pushingfrontier}, which we use as our \textit{QA models}.